adybod/arduino-BLE-remote-controllable-car/HOW_DOES_THIS_PROJECT_WORK?.md

 With the hardware wired correctly and the code mapping each incoming character to a clear motor action, you get a responsive, remote‑controllable RC car driven entirely over Bluetooth.

-After all of this background knowledge for a simple rc car, I hope you will have taken something away from this project.
+After all of this background knowledge for a simple RC car, I hope you will have taken something away from this project.
 HAPPY BUILDING! :>